tiepdotme/home/_posts/2017-12-15-on-the-water-anglers-almanac.markdown

 Our [IRT400 power grip reel](/spinning-reels/400-series/) made the cover of the January issue of [On The Water](https://www.onthewater.com/) Magazine!
 It comes out next week, so mark your calendars to pick up a copy.

-Congadulations [Joey Manansala](/about/pro-staff/joe-manansala/) on your achievement!
+Congratulations [Joey Manansala](/about/pro-staff/joe-manansala/) on your achievement!